Batesville, Indiana

-Batesville is a city in Franklin and Ripley counties in the U.S. state of Indiana.
-The population was 6,520 at the 2010 census, making it the largest community in both counties but is not the county seat of either.
+Batesville is a city in Ripley and Franklin counties in the U.S. state of Indiana.
+The population was 7,202 at the 2020 census, making it the largest community in both counties but is not the county seat of either.
 The Batesville Casket Company is headquartered here.
-Medical technology company Hillrom has a substantial presence in the town, employing over 1,700 people at its office, innovation and manufacturing campus.
 Batesville is noted for its central location between Indianapolis, Cincinnati, and Louisville.

 History

 Central Batesville Historic District was listed on the National Register of Historic Places in 2011.

 Beginning

 Batesville was founded by George H. Dunn, owner of the John Callahan Trust Company.
 The company bought land and created new towns along rail lines that it began since Dunn was president of the Cincinnati and Indianapolis Railroad.
 Joshua Bates, who platted the town of Batesville, is thought to be the source of the name.
 On November 1, 1853, the first train from Cincinnati to Indianapolis passed through Batesville.